Two years ago Microsoft was staring down the barrel of disaster. Today it looks stronger than it has in a decade.

 Ballmer’s value destruction

-On one level Ballmer’s investments in Nokia, Surface and touch screen Windows were disastrous.
+On one level Ballmer’s investments in Nokia, Surface and touch Windows were disastrous.
 They may have cost the company more than US$10 billion.

 Yet those moves helped push Microsoft to the position it is in today.
 The company is now better positioned to dominate the markets supplying software and services to every type of computing device.